tytydraco/yessleep/out/Im_the_last_living_person_that_survived_the_fulcrum_shift_of_1975_and_Im_detailing_those_events_here_before_I_pass_In_short_fear_the_ACTS176_protocol_Part_2.md

 As she slept, I softly made my way into Emi’s bedroom.
 While in middle school, she and Regina had gone through a very cute astronomy phase.
 Puberty eventually beat the hobby out of both of their systems, as it tends to do with any passion that can be perceived as even slightly *nerdy*, but I knew she still had a semi-expensive telescope we got her for Christmas in her closet: the same model that Regina had, as a matter of fact.

-Before the shift, they’d still stargaze together, marveling at the constellations over their walkie-talkies in the dead of night.
+Before the shift, they’d covertly stargaze together, marveling at the constellations over their walkie-talkies in the dead of night.
 Emi was under the impression Ben and I hadn’t noticed, and we certainly didn’t let on that we had: she would have been mortified to be caught doing something so *childish*.

 I needed it because what Barret said earlier that afternoon had really lodged itself into my brain.